 St. Matthew Passion NY City Premiere, February 7, 2011, with Carlo Ponti, Jr. Conducting

 The English-language U.S. premiere of the St. Matthew Passion, by Metropolitan Hilarion Alfeyev, will debut in New York City on February 7, 2011.
-This original and fresh work of sacred music—which has received standing ovations from huge audiences in Moscow, Rome, Melbourne, and Toronto—will be presented at the Church of St. Paul the Apostle.
-Maestro Carlo Ponti, Jr. will conduct the performance, with The Salomé Chamber Orchestra, famed soloists soprano Mary Mackenzie, mezzo-soprano Ana Mihanovic, and tenor Timothy Parsons, and the New York Virtuoso Singers prepared by Harold Rosenbaum.
+This original and fresh work of sacred music-which has received standing ovations from huge audiences in Moscow, Rome, Melbourne, and Toronto-will be presented at the Church of St. Paul the Apostle.
+Maestro Carlo Ponti, Jr. will conduct the performance, with The Salomé Chamber Orchestra, (one of the best orchestras), famed soloists soprano Mary Mackenzie, mezzo-soprano Ana Mihanovic, and tenor Timothy Parsons, and the New York Virtuoso Singers prepared by Harold Rosenbaum.

 Bikkhuni Kusuma spent much of 2010 travelling, first for two months travelling from the East to the West Coast of the USA presenting meditation retreats and Buddhist talks, then in Malaysia for 2 months conducting a 9 day retreat in Vipassana meditation and also many K. Sri Dhammananda memorial talks.
 While travelling, she held numerous discussions with scientists and doctors on subjects such as karma and rebirth and ‘non-self’ nature.